Kingsbury, Victoria: Education

 There are currently two primary schools and a university in Kingsbury; Kingsbury Primary School, Our Lady of the Way Catholic Primary School and La Trobe University.
 In 2011, Kingsbury Primary School named its new building the Isurava Centre for Learning, after the field in New Guinea in which Bruce Kingsbury fell.

 Parks

 Kingsbury has both reserve parkland and playgrounds available throughout.
 Kevin P Hardiman Reserve, which carries through it the Darebin Creek bike trail, has a children's playground.
 C.W Kirkwood reserve and Link Playground are also located in Kingsbury.
-Bundoora Park is also located in close proximity to Kingsbury.
+Bundoora Park is also located near to Kingsbury.
 Bundoora Park is a 180 hectare parkland set in natural bushland beside the Darebin Creek.
 The public parklands at Bundoora Park provides a number of playgrounds, waterways and free BBQ facilities.

 Demographics

 The most common ancestries in Kingsbury were Australian 16.5%, English 13.3%, Chinese 12.5%, Italian 8.1% and Vietnamese 5.8%.
 46.3% of people were born in Australia.
 The most common countries of birth were China (excludes SARs and Taiwan) 11.5%, Vietnam 6.2%, India 4.6%, Italy 4.3% and Malaysia 2.5%.